Apostille USA

 5. Submit the prepaid return envelope along with your apostille application.

-By including a prepaid return envelope, you eliminate the need for the processing agency to arrange return shipping.
+Including a prepaid return envelope eliminates the need for the processing agency to arrange return shipping.
 This can save time and ensure that your documents are promptly sent back to you, allowing you to proceed with your plans smoothly.

 Historical Example: During the early 20th century, air mail revolutionized postal services by offering faster delivery times and connecting distant regions more efficiently.
 This advancement in mail delivery greatly benefited individuals and businesses by reducing the time it took for packages to reach their destinations.